arnoulddw/transcriber-enterprise/README.md

 -   **Multiple Transcription APIs:** Choose from AssemblyAI, OpenAI Whisper, or OpenAI GPT-4o Transcribe.
 -   **Large File Handling:** Automatically splits files over 25MB into chunks for seamless processing.
 -   **AI-Powered Title Generation:** Automatically generates a concise title for each transcription.
--   **Custom AI Workflows:** Execute custom prompts (e.g., summarize, extract action items) on transcribed text using LLMs like Google Gemini or OpenAI models.
+-   **Custom AI Workflows:** Execute custom prompts (ex. summarize, extract action items) on transcribed text using LLMs like Google Gemini or OpenAI models.
 -   **Flexible Language Options:** Select the audio language manually or use automatic detection.
 -   **Context Prompting:** Improve accuracy for jargon or specific names by providing context hints to OpenAI models.